OptimalDesignLab/PDESolver.jl/doc/interfaces.md

                      element is *always* `elementL`.
 The remote element is assigned a local number greater than `numEl`.

+`shared_element_offsets`: array of length npeers+1 that contains the first
+                          element number assigned to elements on the shared interface.
+The last entry is equal to the highest element number on the last peer process + 1.
+The elements numbers assigned to a given peer must form a contiguous range.

+`local_element_lists`: array of arrays containing the element numbers of the
+                       elements that share a face with each peer process
 ###Other Functions
 The mesh module must also define and export the functions